samylaumonier/workshop-genetic-algorithm/README.md

 1. Implement the `seed()` method, that should return a random individual.
 2. Implement the `fitness(individual)` method, that should return a score for a given individual.
 3. Implement the `crossover(mother, father)` method, that should return an array of children individuals for two given parents individuals.
-4. Implement the `mutate(individual)` method, that should mutate and return a giver individual.
+4. Implement the `mutate(individual)` method, that should mutate and return a given individual.

 ## Before you start